RELIC: Investigating Large Language Model Responses using Self-Consistency: Conclusion Discussion

-With the current surge of LLM usage and the integration of NLG outputs in different products, it is essential to understand the implications of this trend and balance a set of design considerations for UIs.
-In the following section, we discuss the most prominent aspects based on the outcomes of our user study.
+With the current surge of LLM usage and the integration of NLG outputs in different products, it is essential to understand the implications of this trend and balance a set of design considerations.

-\paragraph{Collaborative Human-LLM Interaction} Human-AI interaction holds the potential for combining the strengths of both human and artificial intelligence in a collaborative setting.
+\paragraph{Collaborative Human-LLM Interaction} Human-AI interaction holds the potential for combining the strengths of both human and artificial intelligence in a collaborative setting~\citep{cheng2022polyphony,ming2019protosteer}.
 Specifically, the interaction with language models enables users to express themselves in plain language, with no need to learn a codified representation of specific knowledge or commands.
 Hence, designing expressive interactions and interfaces to facilitate this collaboration is essential.
 Within that context, a crucial design consideration is to \textit{communicate that LLM outputs are uncertain, incomplete, or inconsistent}.
 Utilizing mechanisms to integrate such information in the generated text directly or in additional cues around the text will facilitate a productive collaboration environment.

 \paragraph{The Illusion of LLM Understandability} Communicating in natural language has many obvious advantages; however, the immediate intelligibility of language can give a false sense of comprehension.
-Users could be lulled into a sense of understanding, thinking that the natural language generation process is based on similar procedures to human thought processes.
+Users could be lulled into a sense of understanding, thinking that the NLG process is based on similar procedures to human thought processes.
 This could lead to a harmful rationalization~\cite{sevastjanova2022beware} and a detrimental mental model about LLMs.
-In mitigating such effects, interfaces exposing LLM outputs also need to \textit{expose their hallucinations}.
-Similar to what we proposed in this paper, we need to highlight the possible disconnect between seemingly flawless language spawned by LLMs to the possibly flawed factualness of the generated claims.
+In mitigating such effects, interfaces presenting LLM outputs also need to \textit{expose their hallucinations}.
+Similar to what we proposed in this paper, we need to highlight the possible disconnect of seemingly flawless language spawned by LLMs and the possibly flawed claims.

 \paragraph{Empowering Human Agency in NLG} In addition to explaining the LLM outputs and generation processes, another noteworthy design aspect is to consider the human capacity to control the outputs.
 Giving users the possibility to \textit{meaningfully provide feedback to the model} is vital to their perceived agency and, in turn, to their contentment with the interaction interface.
 As pointed out by P6 in the previous section, having an interface that exposes the consistency of model decisions empowers the users to regain control of the text generation process.